 - Hazardous waste report management method codes (see page 114 of this PDF) (137 pp, 1.39 MB, About PDF)

 Handlers of hazardous waste (generators, or treatment, storage or disposal facilities) may obtain the Unified Hazardous Waste Manifest forms from any source that has been approved by EPA Manifest Registry to print and distribute the form.

 A number of states have additional requirements regarding the use of the Uniform Hazardous Waste Manifest.
 Some states require state-specific waste codes in addition to the federal hazardous waste codes to be entered on the new manifest.
 Hazardous waste generators should contact their state programs to determine if they have additional state requirements when transporting, treating, storing or disposing of hazardous waste.

-EPA will launch the hazardous waste e-Manifest system nationwide on June 30, 2018.
-At that time, generators, transporters, and receiving facilities will have the option to create and submit manifests electronically.
+EPA launched the hazardous waste e-Manifest system nationwide on June 30, 2018.
+Generators, transporters, and receiving facilities have the option to create and submit manifests electronically.
 These manifest users may continue to use paper manifests after June 30, 2018; however, use of e-Manifest is highly encouraged by EPA.

 - An applicant must propose a unique three-letter suffix that will be used to pre-print a unique manifest tracking number (MTN) on each manifest.
 Applicants should consult the table of approved registered printers to identify MTN suffixes that have already been approved.
 An applicant can propose any three-letter suffix that has not been approved.

 - Applications can be sent by overnight delivery service or courier to the following address: